EMT

 How many persons are allowed to ride in an ambulance with the patient?
 Have you ever had any serious drama with a person who wanted to ride along but was not allowed to?

-Asked by phxwhat! about 12 years ago
+Asked by phxwhat! almost 13 years ago

 Legally, every person riding in the ambulance must have a seat belt.
 This means that we technically have capacity for 5 more people besides the treating EMT and patient.
 We have no official policy on how many chaperons can ride along.
 However, we usually just allow one extra person to keep things simple.
 When we deal with special populations (kids or psychiatric patients), we usually allow two or more chaperones to take the ride.
 I have never had any serious drama or fights with a person who wanted to ride but was not allowed to.